 "U Po Kyin, Sub-divisional Magistrate of Kyauktada, in Upper Burma, was sitting in his veranda.
 It was only half past eight, but the month was April, and there was a closeness in the air, a threat of the long, stifling midday hours.
 Occasional faint breaths of wind, seeming cool by contrast, stirred the newly drenched orchids that hung from the eaves.
 Beyond the orchids one could see the dusty, curved trunk of a palm tree, and then the blazing ultramarine sky.
 Up in the zenith, so high that it dazzled one to look at them, a few vultures circled without the quiver of a wing." —George Orwell

 Mingalabar (welcome)!
-We are Tin Tin Htar Oo and Patrick Morris, each of us with over 20 year's experience organizing trips in this most special of destinations.
+We are Tin Tin Htar Oo and Patrick Morris, each of us with over 20 years' experience arranging trips in this most special of destinations—The Land of Gold.
 What's new since Orwell penned the above words in his classic colonial-era novel, Burmese Days?
-Notwithstanding Barack Obama's visit last year, to the delight of our travelers, not much at all!
+Notwithstanding Barack Obama's offical state visit in 2012 (the first by an American President), to the delight of our travelers, not much at all.

 With few exceptions, even our most-widely traveled guests claim Myanmar as their favorite of all.
 Only a an hour away from busy Bangkok, Myanmar provides a refreshing glimpse of how life was in much of Asia decades ago.
 Here the unique ambiance harks back to more tranquil times.
 Ox-drawn carts trundle along dusty roads, saffron robed monks spend quiet me worshiping at revered shrines and the charming locals greet travelers with warm and generous smiles.